Ezekiel

 We return now to the people of Israel to whom most of these passages are directed but we can learn from them and not do the same things or make the same mistakes as the leaders of Israel did.
 This tells of God's re-gathering of Israel from all the nations where they were scattered.

-This passage was partly fulfilled in 1948 in the natural but they still need to be gathered in the spirit.
+This passage was partly fulfilled after the Babylon captivity which was in Ezekiel's time but also in latter days starting in 1948.
+This prophecy is still being fulfilled in the natural but they still need to be gathered in the spirit.
 This will occur.
 There are still many enemies of Israel that are trying to prevent this.
 God is watching.
 He will gather all Israel and He will bless Israel again with truth and with His presence.
 This truth is the gospel of Jesus Christ.
 Right now as a nation they are resisting this but the day will come when Israel finds Jesus Christ as their Messiah.
 Perhaps these false shepherds spoken of here are Rabbis that have not taught them of Jesus Christ but have taught them a message that brings them no salvation.
 I think their message may be more concerned with being happy in this life rather than getting ready to face eternity by repenting of sin and seeking God.
 The Christian Church may also be guilty of this but let's hope for genuine revival among us so that doesn't happen very much longer.
 We need to take care of the poor in a literal sense but the social gospel should never replace the gospel that saves the soul.
 Usually preaching the right gospel automatically takes care of the poor as they get delivered from their sins, learn to hold down a job and feed their families on their own.

 Now God deals with individuals.
 We are also held accountable for what we do in the flesh.